Blog →

 • Business Premium ($23.10/user/month) with all of the above, plus security features like Microsoft Defender for Business and device management tools for company devices.

-• Enterprise (ranges from $36-$57/user/month) with Exchange Online email hosting, large amounts of mailbox storage (100 GB/user), and more advanced security and privacy controls.
-Typically Microsoft 365 enterprise plans start at 300 users.
+• Enterprise (ranges from $36 to $57/user/month) with Exchange Online email hosting, large amounts of mailbox storage (100 GB/user), and more advanced security and privacy controls.
+Microsoft 365 enterprise plans typically start at 300 users.

 Features and functionality

-• Many users appreciate the drag and drop functionality within Microsoft Outlook, that allows you to easily move an email from one folder to another.
+• Many users appreciate the drag-and-drop functionality in Microsoft Outlook that lets you easily move an email from one folder to another.

-• Outlook's default calendar has a very deep integration with Microsoft Teams and Microsoft Office.
-So if you use Microsoft everything, keeping the Outlook Calendar will be a smoother experience.
+• Outlook’s default calendar has a deep integration with Microsoft Teams and Microsoft Office.
+So if you use Microsoft everything, keeping the Outlook calendar will be a smoother experience.

 • Outlook has two main types of rules.
-The first will only run if your Outlook email is open (like a notification sound), and the second will run on the mail server all the time (i.e. sorting certain emails into certain folders, custom spam/junk mail removal, auto-forwarding emails when you're OOO, etc).
-The second set of rules is primarily for incoming emails, which depend on if/then statements and doesn't allow for more complex conditions (if/else) or preferences.
+The first only runs if your Outlook email is open (like a notification sound), and the second runs on the mail server all the time (sorting certain emails into certain folders, custom spam/junk mail removal, auto-forwarding emails when you’re OOO, etc.).
+The second set of rules is primarily for incoming emails, depends on if/then statements, and doesn’t allow for more complex conditions (if/else) or preferences.

 Outlook’s team collaboration tools